processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 }
 ```

-Below is the full listing of the Shape class that we will use to draw shapes on the screen and make them react to touch sensor.
+Below is the full listing of the Shape class that we will use to draw shapes on the screen and later we will make them react to touch sensor.
 Copy it and paste in a new tab within your Processing sketch:

 ```processing
 class Shape {